godror/godror/README.md

 At least Go 1.9 is required!

+## Connect ##
+In `sql.Open("goracle", connString)`, you can provide the classic "user/passw@sid" as connString, or an URL like "oracle://user:passw@sid".

+You can provide all possible options with `ConnectionParams`.

 ## Rationale ##
 With Go 1.9, driver-specific things are not needed, everything (I need) can be achieved with the standard *database/sql* library.
 Even calling stored procedures